-"About" is a commonly occurring page or section on a site that provides an introduction, overview, or summary of the site.
+"About" is a commonly occurring page or section on a site that describes who is behind the site and a summary or the purpose of the site.
 On a personal site, this would be usually be in the form of an expanded h-card about the person.
 About information can either be on a dedicated page, on every page (e.g. in a footer), or often on the site home page.

 The key part of the About is the